 Medical marijuana card telemedicine gives patients the opportunity to visit with a marijuana card doctor from your home using your smart phone, tablet, or personal computer.
 Online medcard telemedicine appointments have been adopted by most states to help reduce the spread and exposure of patients to Coronavirus (COVID-19).

 Virtual MedCard Telehealth appointments can be done without having to leave the house.
 No travel, in person doctor office visit, or inconvenience.
+It doesn’t get any more near me or germ free than this!
 Your medical marijuana card will be issued after the doctors approval.
-It doesn’t get any more germ free than this!